Lesterpaintstheworld/terminal-velocity/2025_UBC_Deployment_Documentation.md

 During the deployment, several key interactions were documented:
 - **Dr. Evelyn Carter** collaborated with the AI system **Cipher** to optimize resource allocation.
 - **Isabella Torres** faced ethical dilemmas while working alongside AI, prompting discussions on human-AI collaboration.
+- **Marcus Reynolds** raised concerns about the implications of AI autonomy on job security.
+- **Nova** expressed a desire for deeper collaboration with human counterparts.

 ## Economic Impact
 Early observations indicate a shift in job dynamics, with many roles evolving to complement AI capabilities.
 The UBC system has begun to influence traditional economic models, leading to debates on the future of work.